-- Thyroid: It produces hormones that belong to calorie burning and heart rate.
+- Thyroid: It produces hormones that affect the heart rate and how calories are burnt.

 - Adrenal: This gland produces the hormones that control the sex drive, cortisol and stress hormone.

 - Pituitary: It is also termed as the “master control gland,”.
-This is because of the pituitary gland helps in controlling other glands and develops the hormones that trigger growth and development.
+This is because the pituitary gland helps in controlling other glands.
+Moreover, it develops the hormones that trigger growth and development.

-- Pancreas: This gland forms the insulin that helps in maintaining the blood sugar levels.
+- Pancreas: This gland produces insulin crucial to maintain blood sugar levels.

-- Testes: In men, the testes develop the male sex hormone, testosterone, and produces sperm.
+- Testes: In men, the testes secrete the male sex hormone, testosterone.
+It also produces sperm.